 This brief first provides background on gender identity and gender dysphoria.
 It then describes the professionally accepted medical guidelines for treating gender dysphoria as they apply to adolescents, the scientifically rigorous process by which these guidelines were developed, and the evidence that supports the effectiveness of this care for adolescents with gender dysphoria.
+Next, the brief explains that the Idaho Legislature makes a number of inaccurate claims to support the Healthcare Ban.
 Finally, the brief explains how the Healthcare Ban would irreparably harm adolescents with gender dysphoria by denying crucial care to those who need it.

-8 See Simona Martin et al., Criminalization of Gender-Affirming Care-Interfering with Essential Treatment for Transgender Children and Adolescents, 385 NEW ENG.
+7 See Simona Martin et al., Criminalization of Gender-Affirming Care-Interfering with Essential Treatment for Transgender Children and Adolescents, 385 NEW ENG.
 J. MED.
 579, 580 (2021), https://perma.cc/BR4F-YLZS (providing an overview of the scientific basis underlying gender-affirming care and its demonstrated effectiveness in "alleviat[ing] gender dysphoria").